 I spent weeks living and breathing nothing but motorcycle motorcycle motorcycle while finishing up the engine rebuild on Bala in New Delhi

 We did a swan dive into everything that makes India extravagantly mystic, surreal, overbearing, sacred, grimy, and unceasingly captivating in Varanasi, one of the oldest cities in the world.
 It was one of my favorite places I visited in India.

 On our train journey from Delhi to Gaya we lost Bala (she was supposed to be on our train).
 For 24 scary hours we had no idea where she was.
 After some funny interactions with the railway stationmaster we found her….800 kilometers away.

 We took the wrong way from Varanasi across the Nepal border to Kathmandu.
 We spent three exhausting days sucking dust into our lungs and bumping along atrocious cratered dirt roads like these:

-After months of eating dodgy food in India we decided to do poop tests to see what kind of little animals we were harboring in our stomachs.
+After months of eating dodgy food in India we decided to do poop tests at a local hospital to see what kind of little animals we were harboring in our stomachs.
 One of us walked with a clean bill of health, the other with a virtual zoo of animals….numerous bacterias, giardia, AND amoebas.
 Guess who…

 Border crossing experience 1: India to Nepal, Southern border.
 A cacophony of chaos.
 A blizzard of dust, rumbling trucks, horse-drawn carriages, and disorder.